 What if I feel uncomfortable about reaching out?

 First of all, know that you’re not alone.

 “Yes, unfortunately, there is this kind of mentality (of), ‘I don’t want to embarrass myself (or) I don’t want anyone to find out I’m getting help,’” Samarian said.
 “It’s kind of like the mentality with going to therapy.
 But people need to know that it’s OK to reach out.
 And it’s potentially life-saving.”

 Keep in mind, the person on the other end of the call is going to show empathy and show that he or she cares.
 These listeners aren’t trying to rush you off the line or go through the motions of helping.
 They genuinely want to assist.

 They’re on the phone to assess the threat level and offer suggestions and alternatives.
 They’re not there to scold or demean.

 “There’s no ‘Pull yourself up by the bootstraps,’” Samarian said.
 “That’s not what people want to hear when they’re calling for help.”

 How will the call end?

 Typically, with some kind of recommendation.
-Usually, the listener wants to leave the call having suggested some resources to the person struggling, or some steps forward.
-Maybe the caller has agreed to speak with a best friend or his therapist the next day.
+Usually, the listener wants to leave the call having suggested some resources to the person struggling, or some steps moving forward.
+Maybe the caller has agreed to speak with a best friend or his or her therapist the next day.

 Hopefully, the caller and the listener will feel better by the time the conversation wraps up.
 “Better” means the caller will feel like he or she has somewhere to turn, and the listener will feel confident that that person will go seek the resources suggested.